richardhj/contao-isotope_simple_stockmanagement/README.md

 * Messages for "product in stock" etc. in the front end
 * Languge files
+* An alternative input mask // Mode editAll is not supported!
 * This extension could be used as basis for merchandise management bridge systems

 ## License